19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007 wef 17/02/2006]

-(2) The Minister may specify the maximum amount of expenditure in respect of which writing-down allowances are to be made under subsection (1).
+(2) The Minister or such person as he may appoint may specify the maximum amount of expenditure in respect of which writing-down allowances are to be made under subsection (1).

 [26/93]